Leeds University Library's Gypsy, Traveller and Roma Collections: Overview

 The Gypsy, Traveller and Roma Collections comprise collections from different sources acquired by the Brotherton Library at various times.
 These are curated under a single collection group.
-Each collection is an outsider’s representation of the communities as the collectors were not Gypsies, Travellers or Roma.
+Each collection is an outsider’s representation of the communities as the collectors were not Travellers or Roma.
 The collections trace attitudes to, and relationships with, the communities, from the romantic stance of the early twentieth century to the social reality of more modern collections.

 The Gypsy, Traveller and Roma Collections relate to communities with a nomadic culture, history or lifestyle.
 The communities represented include those recognised in UK law as ethnic groups; English and Welsh (Romany) Gypsies, Irish Travellers and Scottish Travellers.
 They also embrace non-ethnic groups that consider themselves distinct e.g. New Travellers, Showmen and Bargees.
 ‘Gypsy' may be viewed as offensive outside of the UK, so ‘Roma’ is often the preferred term.
 Roma represents a number of distinct groups such as Sinti and Manouche.